-- Deal with the Devil: Offers this to you if your aliment is really low.
+- Deal with the Devil: Offers this to you if your alignment is really low.
 If you accept, he joins your army.
 This gives you a very bad reputation.

-- Demonic Possesion: He posses Destin and conquers the world in your name if you finish with 25% or less alignment
+- Demonic Possession: He possesses Destin and conquers the world in your name if you finish with 25% or less alignment.

 - Demon Lords and Archdevils: He's quite high up on the Netherworld totem pole.

-- Drop the Hammer: Sanscion, a powerful Earth-aglined hammer is credited to him in other games, despite his standard Demon sprite being forced to use a Scythe instead.
+- Drop the Hammer: Sanscion, a powerful Earth-aligned hammer, is credited to him in other games, despite his standard Demon sprite being forced to use a Scythe instead.

 - God Save Us from the Queen!

-- Face-Heel Turn: Once, was a benevolent ruler.
+- FaceHeel Turn: Once, she was a benevolent ruler.
 Until the other kingdoms invaded and Rashidi came knocking...

-- A God Am I: Reborn in the body of a demi-god.
+- Came Back Strong: Reborn in the body of a demi-god.

-- The Corrupter: Brought the once fair Queen Endora and her son Gares into evil, and was responsible for Mizal's fall by manipulating her love for him.
+- The Corrupter: He corrupted the once fair Queen Endora and her son Gares, and was responsible for Mizal's fall by manipulating her love for him.
 Rashidi also corrupted Previa, who was once a deeply religious man.